mingfang/jsonforms-demo/README.md

 This seed demonstrates how to use [JSON Forms](https://jsonforms.io) with React in order to render a simple form for displaying a task entity.

-It is based on `create-react-app` and only contains minor modifications.

 - Execute `npm ci` to install the prerequisites.
 If you want to have the latest released versions use `npm install`.
+- Execute `npm run dev` to start the application for development.
-- Execute `npm start` to start the application.
+- Execute `npm start` to start the application for production.

 Browse to http://localhost:3000 to see the application in action.